Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Decision rights describe how authority is allocated, constrained, and exercised within that architecture.

-> Who can make consequential decisions shapes the architecture that emerges.
+> Those who hold authority over consequential decisions shape the architecture that emerges.

 **Note:** The decision-rights examples in this article are illustrative, not prescriptive.
 Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.
 {: .notice--info}